green-sprout/docs/docs/docs/general/srs.md

 **post-conditions:** Pop-up window to write review opens.
 **Story points:** 21

-**4. Create lists (soon)**
-With this functionality reviewers get the chance to save restaurants in a list.
-To remember their favorite restaurants or keep track of restaurants they want to visit.
-Sequence Diagram:
-*coming soon*
-GUI Mockup:
-*coming soon*
-**pre-conditions:** The user is logged in and has access to the restaurant profiles.
-**post-conditions:** The user can create a new list and add restaurants to it, with the option to name the list.
-**Story points:** -

-**5. Share list (soon)**
-This functionality provides reviewers the option of sharing their list with other users.
-Sequence Diagram:
-*coming soon*
-GUI Mockup:
-*coming soon*
-**pre-conditions:** The user has created at least one list and is logged in.
-**post-conditions:** The user can share the list with other users via a link or other sharing options.
-**Story points:** -

-**6. Customize list (soon)**
-Reviewers also need the possibility to remove restaurants from their list, change the name of the list or delete it if it's not used anymore.
-Sequence Diagram:
-*coming soon*
-GUI Mockup:
-*coming soon*
-**pre-conditions:** The user has an existing list and is logged in.
-**post-conditions:** The user can update the list by removing restaurants, changing the list name, or deleting the list entirely.
-**Story points:** -

 ### 3.2 Usability
 #### 3.2.1 User Training and Learning Time
 **Normal Users (General Visitors and Unregistered Users):** The application should be intuitive enough that a new user can browse restaurants, view details, and read reviews with minimal effort.
 No training should be required, and users should become proficient in basic tasks (e.g., navigating the map, searching restaurants) within a few minutes.
-**Power Users (Registered Reviewers):** Reviewers who will frequently submit reviews, upload photos, and manage restaurant lists should become proficient in these more complex tasks after doing them once.
+**Power Users (Registered Reviewers):** Reviewers who will frequently submit reviews should become proficient in these more complex tasks after doing them once.

 #### 3.2.2 Task Efficiency
 **Restaurant Search and Filtering:** Users should be able to filter restaurant searches by cuisine type or diet within 5 clicks or taps.
 The results should update in under 3 seconds on average.
-**Review Submission:** Registered users must be able to submit a new review with a star rating and upload photos in under 3 minutes, assuming an average internet connection.
+**Review Submission:** Registered users must be able to submit a new review with a star rating in under 1 minute, assuming an average internet connection.

 #### 3.2.3 User Interface (UI) Standards
 The UI should adhere to modern usability standards for web applications, such as providing a consistent layout across all pages, and easy-to-read fonts.